uthmandevsec/Self-Distillation/README.md

 # On-Policy Self-Distillation

-Code and data for reproducing the paper "Self-Distillation Enables Continual Learning".
+This is TRL based code  for reproducing the paper "Self-Distillation Enables Continual Learning".

  All experiments can be run with a single H200 GPU.
 Other setups may require refactoring and/or changing model sizes.